 Amazon Prime members get access to the following perks:

 - Prime Deals.
 Amazon offers an ever-changing array of special discounts just for Prime members.
-These Prime deals include clothing and accessories, home goods, cellphones and cellphone plans, magazine subscriptions, and Kindle e-books.
-Prime members also gain early access to Amazon flash sales, known as Lightning Deals.
-And Prime members who shop with Amazon’s digital assistant, Alexa, get additional discounts on selected deals.
+These Prime-exclusive deals include clothing and accessories, home goods, electronics, and many other categories.
+Items purchased in Amazon 4-star stores qualify for the same discounted prices.
+A Prime membership also gets you special coupons and early access to Amazon flash sales, known as Lightning Deals.

-- Prime Wardrobe.
+- Prime Try Before You Buy.
 One of the most significant downsides of buying clothes online is that you can’t try them on.
-With Prime Wardrobe, Amazon Prime members can order up to eight garments, try them all on, keep what they like, and return the rest at no cost.
+With Prime Try Before You Buy, you can order up to six garments, try them all on, keep what you like, and return the rest within seven days at no cost.

 - Prime Day.
 Once a year, Amazon holds a massive two-day sale called Prime Day.
 There are special deals on everything from clothing to electronics — all exclusively for Prime members.

 - Amazon Family.
-With Amazon Family, Prime members get discounts of up to 20% (which is a higher savings than available to customers who aren’t Amazon Family members) on diapers, baby food, and other necessities for young children.
-To get this discount, members must set up five monthly subscriptions with Amazon Subscribe & Save (note: You must sign up for Family separately from your Prime account).
-Amazon Family also gives parents a 15% discount on the total when they complete an Amazon baby registry and an email newsletter with even more exclusive deals.
+With Amazon Family, you get discounts of up to 20% on diapers, baby food, and other necessities for young children.
+To get this discount, you must set up five monthly subscriptions with Amazon Subscribe & Save.
+(You must sign up for Family separately from your Prime account.)
+Amazon Family also gives you a 15% discount on the total when you complete an Amazon baby registry and an email newsletter with even more exclusive deals.

 Walmart+ Shopping Benefits

 Walmart+ doesn’t offer as many discounts and other shopping perks as Amazon.
 However, it has a few useful benefits, including: